iamsheyi/ELK-STACK-PROJECT/README.md

 ![](Images/metricbeat%20configuration-kibana.png)

-After making these editions, save the file in /etc/ansible/files/metricbeat-configuration.yml
+After making these editions, save the file in /etc/ansible/metricbeat/metricbeat-configuration.yml

 3. Create a metricbeat installation play

+a.
 Create another Ansible playbook that accomplishes the Linux metricbeat installation instructions

-  The playbook should:Download the metricbeat.deb file by using this link
+b.
+Download the metricbeat.deb file by using this link

   curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.7.1-amd64.deb

   Install the .deb file using the dpkg command:  dpkg -i metricbeat-7.7.1-amd64.deb

-	Copy the metricbeat configuration file from your ansible container to your webserver VMs
+c.
+Copy the metricbeat configuration file from the ansible container to the webserver VMs

 	The ansible module provided was used as template to setup the entire configuration file